secure73/gemvc/README.md

 - **PdoConnection** manages database connections with advanced pooling features, including connection reuse, health verification, automatic expiration, and efficient resource tracking.

 This layered design allows each class to focus on a specific responsibility while building on the capabilities of its parent classes, resulting in a powerful and flexible database interaction system.

+#### Enhanced QueryBuilder System

+The QueryBuilder system has been improved with:

+- **Non-static query building methods** for better encapsulation and state management
+- **QueryBuilderInterface implementation** in query classes (Select, Insert, Update, Delete)
+- **Error tracking mechanism** that allows QueryBuilder to store the last executed query's error
+- **getError() method** for consistent error retrieval across all query operations

+These improvements enhance error handling and provide more robust debugging capabilities.

 ---